MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Tabular operator

-In this section, you'll learn how to understand the syntax of the [sort operator](sort-operator.md).
-Following the example usage, the bullet-pointed list explains how the different syntax components were used in the example.
+This example shows how to understand the syntax of the [sort operator](sort-operator.md).

 #### Syntax